Location: Seattle, WA

 Project Team: Jon Gentry AIA, Aimée O’Carroll ARB, Becca Fuhrman, Ben Kruse

 Wrapped in glass on the east and north elevation, the pavilion opens up to the gardens, lushly planted with native species.
 A solid mass masonry wall, exposed on both the interior and exterior, forms an L-shape on the back of the lot.
 The pavilion sits amongst the landscape nestling itself into the corner of the site, creating strong connections between the interior and exterior spaces.
-A refined palette of hand thrown bricks and natural wood bring a natural warmth to the open plan space inside the pavilion.
-A custom Murphy bed is concealed amongst the bookshelves in the reading nook, allowing the space to welcome overnight guests as needed.
+A refined palette of hand thrown bricks and natural wood bring a warmth to the open plan space inside the pavilion.
+A custom Murphy bed is concealed in the bookshelves of the reading nook, allowing the space to welcome overnight guests as needed.
 A small bathroom appears to pass from inside to out clad in the same vertical wood slats as the entrance.
 Skylights are used to drop natural light into the space, expressed as volumes perforating the clean horizontal roof plane.

 Engineer: J Welch Engineering

-Landscape Designer: Daniel Winterbottom
+Landscape Design: Lorna Jordan and Daniel Winterbottom